Krb686/nanotimer/README.md

 * Calls function 'task' with argument(s) 'args' after specified amount of time, 'timeout'.
 * timeout, specified as a number plus a letter concatenated into a string. ex - '200u', '150n', '35m', '10s'.
 * callback is optional.
-If it is specified, it is called when setTimeout runs it's assigned task, and it is sent a parameter that tells the actuam amount of time that passed before the specifed task was run, in nanoseconds.
+If it is specified, it is called when setTimeout runs it's assigned task, and it is sent a parameter that tells the actual amount of time that passed before the specifed task was run, in nanoseconds.

 ```js
 console.log("It's gonna be legen-wait for it...");